Silk FAQs

 Not all silk fabrics are difficult to sew; it largely depends on the specific type of silk.
 For example, silks woven with a satin weave tend to be more slippery and can be a bit more challenging to handle.
 Very lightweight sheer silks are also more difficult to sew.

-If you’re looking for an easier alternative, consider our matte silk fabrics, which range from mid to heavyweight and are generally more manageable.
-On each product page, simply click on the fabric description and you will see a detailed description about the fabric’s hand, finish, and weight to help guide your choice.
+For an easier alternative, consider JB Silks matte silk fabrics, which range from mid to heavyweight and are generally more manageable.
+On each product page, simply click on the fabric description to find detailed information about the fabric's hand, finish, and weight to help guide your choice.

-A useful tip when working with our Sueded Silks is that they tend to have some stretch or “give.”
-When cutting your pattern, it’s best to size up initially.
-You can always adjust to a smaller size after trying on the garment for fit.
-From experience, starting with a slightly larger pattern size is very beneficial when sewing with Sueded Silks.
+A useful tip when working with JB Silks Sueded Silks is that they tend to have some stretch or "give."
+When cutting a pattern, it is best to size up initially and adjust to a smaller size after trying on the garment for fit.
+Starting with a slightly larger pattern size is very beneficial when sewing with Sueded Silks.

 Do I need to use silk thread to sew silk?